All Episodes

 Illinois.

-California desperately wants to, but I mean they're having trouble resisting themselves, kind of like the movie Dr. Strange Love.
+California desperately wants to, but I mean, they're having trouble resisting themselves, kind of like the movie Dr. Strangelove.

 Dr. Strangelove himself just desperately trying to salute Hitler.

-You throw out the gay marriage business is a whole other topic, but Governor Kumo's financial, his fiscal policies in New York, they're not like a Republican.
+This is a whole other topic, but Governor Kumo's financial, his fiscal policies in New York, they're not like a Republican.

 He's not raising taxes.